iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/FISTA Made Simple Part III.md

 $$

 Assume $k \ge 1$.
-With these intermediate results, the proof starts with the proximal gradient ineqality:
+With these intermediate results, the proof starts with the proximal gradient inequality:

 $$
 \begin{aligned}